KEHeidel/Project-Food/README.md

 ## Product features

--The **Homepage** features a Sunday through Saturday planner with open form style so that you can save the links you find for your favorite recipes and enter notes as desired.
+- The **Homepage** features a Sunday through Saturday planner with open form style so that you can save the links you find for your favorite recipes and enter notes as desired.
 There is also a search bar located at the bottom of the page.

 ![Homepage](assets/Screenshots/hp1.png)